SQL RANK() Function: Ties and PARTITION BY

 Competition-Style Leaderboards

 When two contestants tie for 2nd place, there should be no 3rd place.
 The next contestant gets 4th.
 This is exactly what RANK does.
 The gap communicates that positions were consumed by the tie.
-Sports leaderboards, sales contests, and any ranking where ties share a position and the gap matters use RANK.
+Sports leaderboards, sales contests, and any ranking where ties share a position use RANK.

 Percentile and Threshold Analysis

 RANK is useful when you want to know the exact position of a row relative to all others, including the effect of ties.
 If 10 people tie for 1st, the 11th person is rank 11, not rank 2.
-That accurately reflects the competitive position.
 Use this when you need to answer questions like 'how many people scored higher than this row?'

 Filtering with Awareness of Tie Counts